Gapless fracton quantum spin liquid and emergent photons in a 2D spin-1 model: Details on the effective rank-2 U(1) field theory

 which fulfill the standard commutation relation $[a_i^\alpha,(a_i^\alpha)^\dagger]=1$.
 Furthermore, we Fourier-transform the bosonic operators using

 Here, ${\bm r}_i$ is the real-space position of site $i$ and the sum only includes momenta ${\bm q}$ in the first Brillouin zone.
 Note that our model consists of two inequivalent sublattices such that the first Brillouin zone can, for example, be chosen as $q_x\in[-\pi/2,\pi/2]$, $q_y\in[-\pi,\pi]$.
-With these definitions, $\mathcal{H}_\text{eff}$ from Eq.~(\ref{eq:maxwell}) can be written as
+With these definitions, $\mathcal{H}_\text{eff}$ from Eq.~(9) of the main text can be written as

 where $A({\bm q})$ is a four-component operator

 and the $4\times 4$ matrix $H_\text{eff}$ is given by

 with